These red bumps with a white center form when clogged hair follicles become inflamed. Pimples can become infected when bacteria get inside.

 Hot or cold compress

-Applying cold to a lip pimple can help relieve swelling and redness — and make your pimple less noticeable.
-Cold is also an effective way to relieve pain.
+Applying a cold compress to a lip pimple can help relieve swelling and redness — and make your pimple less noticeable.
+A cold compress is also an effective way to relieve pain.

 Hold a cold compress against your pimple for one minute twice a day to help reduce inflammation.
 Repeat as needed if your pimple is painful.